The 7 Best Boxers In MMA History

 The question of ‘who are the best boxers in MMA today?’ is not one that should be approached with the aim of finding out who would make the best transition to professional boxing.
 Instead, we’re looking at those MMA fighters who have found the most consistently effective use of the sweet science inside the octagon – adapting it to suit the numerous demands of a cage-fight.

-With that in mind, we’ve spent hours upon hours deep in research, debate, and discussion in order to single out five of the finest practitioners to single our the very best boxer in UFC.
+With that in mind, we’ve spent hours upon hours deep in research, debate, and discussion in order to single out five of the finest practitioners to single out the very best boxers MMA has ever seen.

 Junior dos Santos